friesey/preservation-tools/README.md

 The library iText is used, the AGPL-version, which has to be considered when re-using this tool or snippets from it.

 This tools works through a selected folder and possible sub-folders.

+#### PdfToImageConverter
+Converts PDF Files in a certain folder to JPEGs page-per-page.
+Is a prerequesite for later Quality Checking /visual comparison via e. g. matchbox or ImageMagick.

 ### Quality Checking after Migrations